starling021/Phishing-API/README.md

 2) Create /var/www/uploads Path and make sure your web user has sudoers access

-3) Browse out to YOUR_URL.com/phishingdocs to generate your DOCX
+3) Browse out to YOUR_URL.com and select "Weaponized Documents" to generate your DOCX

 4) Optionally set up [Responder](https://github.com/SpiderLabs/Responder "Responder") in a background process and run `phishinghashes.sh` every minute or so with cron